BumwooPark/sumwhere_ios/Pods/Target Support Files/Pods-ZIP_ios/Pods-ZIP_ios-acknowledgements.markdown

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## RMQClient

+This package, the RabbitMQ Objective-C client library, is dual-licensed under the Mozilla Public License 1.1 ("MPL") and the Apache License version 2 ("ASL").
+For the MPL, please see LICENSE-MPL-RabbitMQ.
+For the ASL, please see LICENSE-APACHE2.

+The RabbitMQ Objective-C client library includes third-party software under the ASL.
+For this license, please see LICENSE-APACHE2.
+For attribution of copyright and other details of provenance, please refer to the source code.

+If you have any questions regarding licensing, please contact us at info@rabbitmq.com.

 ## ReachabilitySwift